sachiotomita/tatoeba-android-1/README.md

 #TODO:
-* In the "Browse" section move the "random" UI block to the top, it seems to be more important.
 * Re-work the "Search" fragment, try to use RelativeLayout instead of what's there now :)
 * Don't show all the complete translations in the "Results".
 Display either only flags for the translations or the translations, shortened to one line.
 * Display flags for languages instead of the codes.